 Spiral stairways: (1009.12)

-Provide 42 inch high guards at Decks; Landings; Balconies and Walkways where there a vertical drop of >30”.
+Provide 42 inch high guards at Decks; Landings; Balconies and Walkways where there is a vertical drop of >30”.
 (1015.2)

 For glass handrails and guards, the panels and their support system shall be designed to withstand the loads specified in Chapter 16.
 A safety factor of four shall be used.
 The minimum nominal thickness of the glass shall be 1/4 inch.
 (2407)